To learn more about Bark's Screen Time & Web Filtering see here.

 - How to test whether your rules working

-STEP 2: Scroll down to the child or profile you'd like to manage settings for.
-Below we break down a few important sections!
+STEP 2: Scroll down to the child or profile you'd like to manage settings for, and select Screen Time.

-You have the ability to customize the child's daily schedules with blocks that have unique rules.
+In this section, you have the ability to customize the child's daily schedules with blocks that have unique rules.
 You can adjust your view to see the schedule from a Weekly perspective or the Daily perspective.
-Use the Daily view to tailor what rulesets you'd like to apply for a specific day of the week.
+Use the Daily view and click + on the top to add a new scheduled ruleset (e.g. School Time, Bedtime).
 Then, use the Weekly view for a summary of the child's resulting schedule.

 Below is an example: